Under the Anti-Social Behaviour etc (Scotland) Act 2004, antisocial behaviour is where a person:

 · Speak to your Local Manager or Area Housing Manager

-· Record what’s happening – keep a diary of dates, times, and what occurred
+· Record what’s happening – keep a diary of dates, times, and nature of the issue (eg, loud TV, shouting, mechanical noise).

 · Collect evidence if safe to do so (photos, recordings)